-Describe process for identifying and delivering evidence-based mental health interventions and evidence-based substance abuse interventions.
+Describe process for identifying and delivering evidence-based mental health interventions and evidence-based substance abuse interventions to include strategies or programs to reduce the likelihood of at-risk students developing social, emotional, or behavioral health problems.

 Mental Health: School counselors refer parents or guardians to community services for long-term counseling needs and to deal with crisis such as suicide, violence, abuse, substance abuse, and terminal illness.
-These community resources may include: mental health services, employment and training programs, juvenile services, and social services.
+Community resources may include: mental health services, employment and training programs, juvenile services, and social services.